-This blog will break down what it means to be US FDA registered, explore the steps to get FDA approval for a product and clarify the differences between FDA-approved and FDA-registered.
-By the end, you’ll have a clearer understanding of these terms and their implications for products made with silicone materials.
+This blog explains what FDA registration entails, outlines the steps to obtain FDA approval, and highlights the differences between FDA-approved, FDA-compliant, and FDA-registered products.
+By the end, you’ll have a clear view of these terms and their importance when working with silicone materials.

 What is FDA Approval?